FBI Admits Hair Match Testimonies from Experts Are Flawed

 As time goes on, the FBI will continue to review cases and some studies have already led to the exoneration of people who had been convicted based on hair sample results.
 Time is certainly of the essence, though, since 14 potentially innocent people have lost their lives so far.
 Will there be justice or compensation for their families?
 This is also unclear at this time.

-If you are looking for tenacious defense for your own charges, contact Berry Law Firm today and request an initial consultation with one of our Lincoln criminal defense attorneys.
+If you are looking for tenacious defense for your own charges, contact Berry Law today and request an initial consultation with one of our Lincoln criminal defense attorneys.